 The pancreas is a small light pink glandular organ nestled under the stomach and along side the duodenum (upper small intestine).
 The "endocrine" pancreas is the part of the pancreas that secretes hormones involved in blood sugar regulation, such as insulin and glucagon.
 The "exocrine" pancreas produces enzymes we use to digest our food.
 These two parts of the pancreas are not in separate areas but instead these two different types of pancreatic tissues are all mixed together throughout the entire pancreas.

 The biggest breakthrough in the diagnosis of Exocrine Pancreatic Insufficiency was the development of the Serum Trypsin-like Immunoreactivity test, a blood test.
 Prior to this, an assortment of inaccurate fecal tests were utilized.
 The TLI test looks for a normal level of trypsin-like enzymes in the bloodstream.
-In the normal animals, trypsin, an enzyme of protein digestion, is stored in the pancreas in an inactive form so as to avoid digestion of one’s own body.
-Still, trace amounts of active enzyme make it into the bloodstream.
-This is harmless, normal, and detectable.
+In normal animals, trypsin, an enzyme of protein digestion, is stored in the pancreas in an inactive form so as to avoid digestion of one’s own body with only trace amounts of active enzyme making it into the bloodstream.
+This is harmless, normal, and measurable in a blood test.
 A dog or cat with EPI will have almost no Serum Trypsin-like Immunoreactivity in the bloodstream.
 The patient must be fasted for the test to be accurate but only a single blood sample is needed to make the diagnosis.
 The feline version of this test often requires that the sample be sent to a university laboratory and generally a week or so is needed to get results but the canine test can be run in just a few days.

 Another popular test is the Fecal Protease Test, where a stool sample is tested for protein digesting enzymes.
 Fasting is not necessary and any fecal sample will do; however, 3 consecutive samples are needed to get a consistent result as there is tremendous variability in fecal enzyme activity over the day.
 Sometimes soybeans are given to dogs to help stimulate release of pancreatic protein digestion enzymes and get a more accurate test.